COMMENTARY ON THE REVELATION: PART ONE

 Some scholars have suggested that when Irenaeus refers to Domitian in relation to John being alive near the end of his reign, he was actually referring to Nero whose family name was Domitius.
 When Irenaeus writes of Domitian, he uses an adjective form of Domitius (Domitianou) and not the noun form with the definite article.
 The noun form of his name would be Domitianikos.
 Some feel this indicates Irenaeus is actually referring to Nero and doing so by using his family name rather than his imperial name.
 (See page 49, note 16 in “Before Jerusalem Fell” by Kenneth L Gentry Jr.).

 In his 1885 commentary on the Revelation, Robert Young, author of Young’s Concordance of the Bible, writes that the Revelation was written in Patmos about AD 68 where John was banished by Domitius Nero.
 Young writes that this is stated in the title of the Syriac version of the Revelation.
-Young writes that this coordinates with Irenaeus’ used of “Domitianou” and indicates Irenaeus was referring to Domitius Nero which would place the Revelation during the time of Nero’s reign and not Domitian.
+Young writes that this coordinates with Irenaeus’ use of “Domitianou” and indicates Irenaeus was referring to Domitius Nero which would place the Revelation during the time of Nero’s reign and not Domitian.

 It is to be noted that translations of the Scriptures into Syriac are some of the oldest extant translations.
 While the books of 2nd Peter, 2nd and 3rd John, Jude and the Revelation are missing in some of these translations, where the Revelation is present in the translation, it is entitled with “The Revelation which was made by God to John the evangelist in the Island of Patmos, into which he was thrown by Nero.”